crushcoder/social-hub/README.md

 * Write a local html file
     * local.filewriter.filename: absolute or relative path and filename for the file to be written.
 * Upload html file to FTP Server.
 We expect a FTP/SSL Server
-    * (Optional) ftp.writer.filename: The filename that will be used, default is 'news.html'
-    * ftp.writer.directory: The directory on the FTP server that the file will be created in
     * ftp.writer.server: Hostname/IP/Url of your FTP Server
-    * (Optional) ftp.writer.port: Port of the FTP server, defaul is 21.
     * ftp.writer.username: Username on the server
     * ftp.writer.password: Password on the server
+    * (Optional) ftp.writer.directory: The directory on the FTP server that the file will be created in.
+Default is the root directory '/'.
+    * (Optional) ftp.writer.filename: The filename that will be used, default is 'news.html'
+    * (Optional) ftp.writer.port: Port of the FTP server, default is 21.

 ## Run